 SAM offers discretionary portfolio management as well as asset management services to the Corporation's branded funds and managed accounts.
 The majority of the Corporation's revenues are earned through SAM in the form of management and performance fees.
 SAM is registered as a portfolio manager and an exempt market dealer in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, New Brunswick, Nova Scotia, and Newfoundland and Labrador and as an investment fund manager in Ontario, Quebec, and Newfoundland and Labrador.
 SAM is also registered as an exempt market dealer in Quebec and as a Commodity Trading Manager in Ontario.
+SAM is registered as a Registered Investment Advisor with the U.S. Securities and Exchange Commission (the "SEC").
 The majority of the Corporation's revenues are generated through SAM in the form of management fees and performance fees earned through the management of SAM's Funds and Managed Accounts.

-As at December 31, 2015, SAM managed Funds consisting of Canadian public mutual funds, Canadian alternative investment funds, offshore funds within master-feeder fund structures, exchange-traded trusts that hold physical bullion, and flow-through limited partnerships.
+As at December 31, 2016, SAM managed Funds consisting of Canadian public mutual funds, Canadian alternative investment funds, offshore funds within master-feeder fund structures, exchange-traded trusts that hold physical bullion, and flow-through limited partnerships.
 SAM also managed a number of Managed Accounts, primarily for institutional clients.
-In 2015, SAM launched the following funds:
+In 2016, SAM launched the following funds: